- Develop new algorithm approaches to transform thermal satellite remote sensing for crop monitoring

 Partners and collaboration

 This project will fall within the National Centre of Earth Observation (NCEO), which is the leading collective of satellite remote sensing in the UK.
-Furthermore, the project will feed directly into the preparations for future high resolution thermal sensors, particularly through the European Space Agency (ESA).
-The student will have an excellent opportunity to work alongside the leading scientists across Europe and beyond in measuring the temperature of the Earth from space.
+Furthermore, the project will feed directly into the preparations for a future high resolution thermal sensor, through the European Space Agency (ESA).
+The student will have a unique opportunity to work alongside the leading scientists across Europe and beyond in measuring the temperature of the Earth from space, and preparing for the upcoming Copernicus Land Surface Temperature Mission (LSTM).
 Specific collaborations on developing the methods with leading academic centres and world leading space industries.

 Training in software usage and development, and attendance at dedicated workshops.
 Initial evaluation of high resolution IR data and data analysis to produce a first high resolution LST dataset.

 Determination of robust relationships and construction of combined LST & Land Surface Emissivity retrieval algorithms and field-scale crop indices.
 Conference attendance, preparation of manuscript for journal submission.
 Continued development of thesis chapters.